 The gender equality gap has narrowed in all three levels of education enrolment in Laos, but challenges persist in education completion.
 Two key determinants drive the patterns of gender inequity in education: Girls are more likely to be kept at home due to safety concerns and household responsibilities, especially if the secondary school is far from home.
 Parents do not put the same value on education for girls as they do for boys, especially if this view is part of their tradition, or if the parents are poor, or have little or no education.
 When the Gender Disparity Index is calculated for primary and secondary school attendance in different socio-economic groups and locations, the widest gap in gender equality is found among children from rural areas without road access, children from the non Lao-Tai groups, children of uneducated mothers and children of families in the poorest quintiles.
 This gap is much larger in secondary education: for example, in the appropriate age group of the poorest quintiles, 66 girls attend secondary school for every 100 boys.

 Lao PDR has one of the highest rates of early marriage in the region.
-One-third of women marry before age 18, while one-tenth marry before age 15.
+According to a study from 2012, one-third of women marry before age 18, while one-tenth marry before age 15.
 Early marriage is often associated with early pregnancy.
 In 2012, 19.4 percent of reproductive aged women had given birth by age 18, while 3.6 percent had done so by age 15.
 Both early marriage and adolescent birth have a negative impact on the education and livelihood opportunities of women.

 The share of women in wage employment is low in all sectors (35 percent), including non-agricultural sectors (34 percent).
-Instead, among the unpaid workers for the family, 65 percent are women.
+Instead, among the unpaid workers for the family, 61 percent were women in 2015.

 Women undertake multiple roles and begin working at an earlier age, which affects their well-being.
-Women spend over four times the amount of time in housework each day (2.6 hours) than do men (0.6 hours), in addition to agricultural activities (2.3 hours for women, 2.5 hours for men).
+According to a study from 2012/13, women spent almost 30 per cent of their time on unpaid domestic and care work, while the same figure for men was only 5 per cent.
 Across all ages and locations, the proportion of economically active girls is substantially higher than that of economically active boys.

 Female migrants who work abroad are more at risk than male migrants are.
 The average age of female migrants is only 16.5 years while it is 21 years for male migrants.
 Some 63 percent of female migrants are under 16 years of age, in contrast to 14 percent of male migrants.
 The younger age makes girls extremely vulnerable to labour and sexual exploitation.

-Lao PDR has one of the highest proportions of women (25 percent) in national parliaments, well above the world average.
+In 2017, Lao PDR has one of the highest proportions of women (27.5 percent) in national parliaments, well above the world average.
 However, the proportion of women in other decisionmaking institutions within the Government is still low (5 percent as of 2012).

-A recent study showed that some 20 percent of Lao women had experienced physical, sexual or emotional violence.
+A study from 2014 showed that some 20 percent of Lao women had experienced physical, sexual or emotional violence.